 Approximately 5% of respondents mentioned issues related to coordinating with car dealers.
-While this may seem like a low response rate, this figure includes responses only from those participants in the South Coast AQMD, Bay Area AQMD, and Sacramento Metropolitan AQMD that have passed the12-month ownership milestone, or those participants in South Coast AQMD and Bay Area AQMD that have passed the 24-month ownership milestone.
+This figure includes responses only from those participants in the South Coast AQMD, Bay Area AQMD, and Sacramento Metropolitan AQMD that have passed the 12-month ownership milestone, or those participants in South Coast AQMD and Bay Area AQMD that have passed the 24-month ownership milestone.
 However, air districts report it is an on-going concern that they are hearing about and so it is highlighted here as indicative of a potentially larger problem program wide.
 Issues mainly revolve around difficulty finding viable replacements due to lack of nearby dealerships or available inventory.
 Participants reported feeling rushed into purchasing a less suitable replacement due to vehicle availability and vehicle purchase deadlines mandated by the program.
 Additionally, participants felt participation in the program reduced the ability to negotiate better pricing as normally would be done during vehicle purchases leading to larger than desired loans.
 However, during public discussions, dealership representatives have commented that the dealerships incur expenses while the vehicle is being held due to long incentive payment processing times.